I joined PacketFabric because it is one of the founding companies behind the NaaS (Network-as-a-Service) concept.

 - Cloud managed SD-WAN, where the move to broadband branch access and the remnants of the legacy Enterprise MPLS network meet the cloud cross-connect – can be offered by vendors resident in any of the data center properties comprising the new Enterprise architecture and leverage NaaS

-- And SASE, the cloud security service in front of the CSP and MTDC lives here as well
+- And SASE, the cloud-based security service encompassing firewall, IOT, and network security among others in front of the CSP and MTDC lives here as well

 - Cloud overlay on-ramp technologies which use tunnels over the swamp of the consumer Internet get inappropriately put in the category